jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/18_risk_of_bias_within_studies.md

         Have you explained your judgements, for example by quoting text from the reports of included studies?
 Present the judgements and explanations for each one clearly in a table or a figure.

         Did you assess risk of bias for specific outcomes or results?
 If so, present these judgements in a forest plot alongside the results of each study.
+summary:
+    text:
+        Present assessments of risk of bias for each included study.
 ---

 Present assessments of risk of bias for each included study